isimtekin/merhongo/docs/error-handling.md

 3. **Check error types**: Use `errors.Is()` or the helper functions to check for specific error types.
 4. **Provide useful error messages**: Make error messages descriptive and helpful for debugging.
 5. **Return appropriate HTTP status codes**: Map Merhongo errors to appropriate HTTP status codes in web applications.
+6. **Centralize error handling**: Create error handling middleware for web applications.
+7. **Log detailed errors**: Log detailed errors on the server but return sanitized errors to clients.